Are you getting confused between the Radiant Rider Waite and Universal Waite? Well, you have come to the right place.

 Universal Waite Tarot Deck

-When you start learning about the Tarot, it’s easy to feel a little overwhelmed!
-There are so many different styles of Tarot decks to choose from, each with a different feel.
-But if you’re looking for a classic deck that can communicate insights from the traditional symbolism in every card, Universal Waite is probably your best bet.
+When you start learning about the Tarot, it’s easy to feel overwhelmed!
+There are many different styles of Tarot decks, each with a different feel.
+But Universal Waite is probably your best bet if you’re looking for a classic deck that can communicate insights from the traditional symbolism in every card.

-It’s a Tarot deck that’s been around for more than a century, and it has the most conservative symbology of any modern deck.
+It’s a Tarot deck that’s been around for more than a century and has the most conservative symbology of any modern deck.

 The Universal Waite was developed in the early twentieth century by artist Pamela Colman Smith as the successor to the Rider-Waite tarot deck.
-The cards of the Universal Waite draw on the symbolism of the Rider-Waite but uses simpler illustrations.
-This makes the deck easier to interpret and the meanings of the cards easier to memorize.
-The Universal Waite is considered a good starter deck for people who are just learning to read tarot cards.
+The cards of the Universal Waite draw on the symbolism of the Rider-Waite but uses more straightforward illustrations.
+This makes the deck easier to interpret and the cards’ meanings easier to memorize.
+The Universal Waite is a good starter deck for people learning to read tarot cards.

 This deck comes with the original artwork of the Rider Waite deck.
 The only difference is that Mary Hanson Roberts re-colored all the cards and gave clarity and new details to the deck.

 The back of the card has been changed and gives a metallic gold sheen star.
-This deck features a perfect deck for meditation as it is used for occult practices.
+This deck is perfect for meditation as it is used for occult practices.

 The deck was issued on June 10, 1992, by the US games system ltd. It is composed in the English language.
 It comes with a weight and dimensions of 8.8 ounces and 3*1.25*5 inches.